RinwaOwuogba/coin-pot/README.md

 #### **Manual Testing**

-1. Create a lock with an amount.
+1. Create a lock with an amount and a specified number of days.
 2. Check that lock balance increases.
 3. Deposit into a lock.
 4. Check that lock balance increases.